mynodebtc/mynode/README.md

 See the [development guide](https://github.com/mynodebtc/mynode/blob/master/doc/development.md).

 ### Adding new Applications to MyNode
-To develop and add new applications to MyNode, check out the [Software Development Kit (SDK)](https://github.com/mynodebtc/mynode_sdk).
+To create and add new applications to MyNode, see the [application guide](https://github.com/mynodebtc/mynode/blob/master/doc/applications.md).

 ## Install on Existing System (beta)